September 13, 2018

 Proportional fertigation is a very straightforward fertigation method that’s often used in soilless grows.
 The injection rate is proportional to the water discharge rate, so that a precise amount of solution is sent to individual units.
 For instance, growers will configure one liter of nutrient solution to go into 1,000 liters of water for the entire crop.

-For most fertigation systems, a backflow prevention device is a mandatory.
+For most fertigation systems, a backflow prevention device is mandatory.
 Backflow prevention requirements are determined on a state by state basis, so be sure to know what local requirements are before using a fertigator.
 Spill trays should also be included on fertigation systems to catch any chemical spills.

 Fertigation systems can simplify the growing process for growers in virtually any region, no matter what kind of crops they harvest.
 By lessening day-to-day labor and boosting cost-savings opportunities, professional growers stand to see their business profitability increase.